jrcasso/tugboat/README.md

 - The Tugboat approach is that of convention over configuration; a consistent set of sensible defaults across providers is used.
 - Conventions need not impact flexibility - defaults may be overridden for each provider.
+- Tugboat will currently not delete service depedency allocations as a matter of fault-tolerance and risk reduction.

 # Development Setup